yuliu0322/yuliu0322.github.io/_pages/research.md

        style="max-width:1000px; width:100%; height:auto;">
 </div>

-By understanding how environmental factors influence shellfish health and quality, this research provides a scientific foundation for sustainable aquaculture and seafood quality management.
+This research provides a scientific basis for understanding how farming decisions and environmental conditions translate into measurable differences in shellfish quality at harvest.

 ---